PHOTOS: Diving into the new year in Alexandria Bay

 ALEXANDRIA BAY — Divers from across the state gathered on New Year’s Eve and again on New Year’s Day to end and begin the new year with a splash into the St. Lawrence River.

-Divers from Bluefin Diving in Flackville ended their year Thursday with a dive, while divers from Deep Stop Scuba in Camillus, Onondaga County, made the drive up on Friday morning to start their new year with a dive into the crystal clear river water.
+Divers from Bluefin Diving in Flackville ended their year with a dive on Thursday, while divers from Deep Stop Scuba in Camillus, Onondaga County, made the drive up to the river on Friday morning to start their new year with a dip into the crystal clear water.

 (0) comments